rzzzwilson/pyMail/README.rst

 The hardest part that I see (so far) is rendering the email body, including attachments (if any).

+How much state do we maintain between app invocations?
+Do we remember which email header+body is being displayed?

 Address Book
 ------------
 The address book will contain the following fields: